Poland could limit use of Huawei products after worker arrested

 But he said the use of the company's products by state entities could be reviewed.

-"We will analyze whether ... our decision can include an end to the use ... of Huawei products," Karol Okonski told Reuters.
+"We will analyse whether ... our decision can include an end to the use ... of Huawei products," Karol Okonski told Reuters.

 "We do not have the legal means to force private companies or citizens to stop using any IT company's products.
 It cannot be ruled out that we will consider legislative changes that would allow such a move," he added.